Call: 04 559 1000 | Email: welcome@melodica.ae

 Warm Up

-To avoid ballet dance injuries, Warm up before each ballet class and then start gently with simple stretching exercises.
+To avoid ballet dance injuries, Warm up before each ballet classes and then start gently with simple stretching exercises.
 You can gradually increase the intensity of the stretch.
 Warming up in ballet refers to activating the muscles and increasing body temperature.
 This prepares the body for the upcoming dance activity.
 Typically, the warm-up begins with a combination of cardiovascular exercises, such as jumping, to increase the heart rate and warm up the body.
 This is followed by exercises that target the specific muscle groups needed in ballet, such as the leg and foot muscles, hips, and back.

 Stretching Exercise